 How to Query Me

-Brady is currently OPEN to queries.
+Brady is OPEN to queries.
 Please visit his submissions page over on Query Manager (http://QueryManager.com/Bradys_Inbox).
 There you will find everything you need in order for him to take a gander at your book!

 What I’m Looking For